EthaMagn4601/WCU_IEEE_SoutheastCon2025/README.md

 # IEEESoutheastCon2025
-This repository contains all of the code and coding documentation for the WCU IEEE Student Branch created for the IEEE SoutheastCon2025 Hardware competition.
+This repository contains all of the code and coding documentation by WCU IEEE Student Branch created for the IEEE SoutheastCon2025 Hardware competition.